 The answer is: they can!
 You can use the rules and tables in this section to handle any sort of improvised activity that players attempt and you allow.
 The tables provide baseline dice entries by level, assuming a standard improvisation situation.
 Then, apply whatever modifiers are needed according to the specifics of the improvised activity.
 When modifiers give choices regarding changes to make (such as which dice to change in level), the DM should make the choices, not the player making the play.
 Don't feel restricted by the list of modifiers provided; these are common effects, but feel free to add more, such as forced or granted Moves and the like.
 Inform the players of the mechanics of the improvised play before they are committed to making it; a player may decline the play if the dice wind up unfavorable.

 Note that, generally speaking, improvised activities are less effective than playing level-appropriate cards from hand.
 That's because it's important not to de-emphasize actual character abilities, resulting in players looking for excuses to improvise in every scenario instead of using their character's hard-earned skills and talents.
-These should mostly be situational, where a character who is in trouble (such as being out of cards, ill-equipped, and/or Confused or similarly affected by conditions) is desperate for a tactically viable option, or when traits of enemies and terrain happen to combine in a great manner for the clever player.
+These should mostly be situational, where a character who is in trouble (such as being out of cards, ill-equipped, and/or penalized by certain Stat Tracks) is desperate for a tactically viable option, or when traits of enemies and terrain happen to combine in a great manner for the clever player.

 Most of what your players improvise will resolve as Actions.
 Expect it most frequently in combat as players look to use various terrain features (or in some cases, monster features) to some sort of extra advantage.
 Additionally, the other scenarios tend to be a bit more open-ended in how plays are interpreted (and essentially assume constant PC improvisation).
 Because of this, the tables are labeled with combat terminology, such as Hit.
 However, if you do come across a situation where improvisation is appropriate in exploration or interaction, you can use the same table and rules.
 Just swap the terms, such as Hit for Inflict.